Ephra-1-m/Ephra-1-m/README.md

 - [Google Cybersecurity Certificate](https://coursera.org/verify/professional-cert/QIL4SC6G4ORN)
 - [COMP TIA Security+ Certificate](https://www.credly.com/badges/f54801ee-e1d9-4801-81bd-27dcf36a2037/public_url)
 <h2> 📓 BIO </h2>
-Cybersecurity analyst with a focus on network security.
-Proficient in Python and security tools such as IDS, IPS, and SIEM.
-Passionate about staying up-to-date with the latest threats and trends in the cybersecurity landscape.
-Always eager to learn and grow, with a focus on practical application and hands-on experience.
+I'm a career-transitioning professional with a background in operations and a passion for cybersecurity.
+My work in solving problems and analyzing processes has given me a unique perspective on digital security.
+I'm actively building projects with Python and gaining hands-on experience with security tools like SIEM, IDS/IPS, and vulnerability assessment.
+I'm always eager to learn and stay current with the latest threats and trends.

 <h2> 🤳 Connect with me on linkedin: <a href="http://www.linkedin.com/in/ephraim-berman-30a13b317">Ephraim berman</a></h2>